 8. Take Action With Dashboard Warning Lights

 It’s not enough to just know what the dashboard warning lights mean.
-To save money on car repairs, you actually need to take action when these symbols start to light up.
+To save money on car repairs, you actually need to take action when these symbols light up.
 Stop ignoring the warning lights and just hoping they go away.
-That can actually cost you more money in the long run.
+That can actually cost you more money in the long run, so it’s better to deal with the issue at hand without delay.

 9. Get Glass Chips Filled Quickly

 At the first sight of a glass chip on your windshield, schedule to have it filled with resin.
-Waiting even a few days can lead to the chip turning into a huge crack, and the next thing you know, you’re paying to have the whole windshield replaced.
+Waiting even a few days can cause the chip to turn into a huge crack, and the next thing you know, you’re paying to have the whole windshield replaced instead.

 10. Replace Small Parts

-There are plenty of small parts in your car that need to be replaced.
+There are plenty of small parts in your car that need to be replaced regularly too.
 By replacing these smaller parts before they cause big issues, you’ll prevent more costly repairs and save money.
-So be sure to replace things like belts, spark plugs, and brake pads when you need to.
+So be sure to replace things like belts, spark plugs, and brake pads whenever you need to.

 11. Drive Well